jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 As you can see from above, the real mechanism for deferred initialization isn't the timeout - it's the use of handle_info.

+handle_info deals with all out of band messages sent to your GenServer process, which includes timeouts.

+### Which Approach is Best?

-If the state of your server needs to be periodically updated (e.g a Cache), then setting things up with timeouts makes sense.
+If the state of your server needs to be periodically updated on a schedule (e.g a Cache), then setting things up with timeouts makes sense.

 If the state of your server is expensive, but will only need to be set once, then the second approach would probably be clearer.